sogno-platform/dpsim/docs/hugo/content/en/docs/Contributing/continuous-integration.md

 An image whose definition did not change is used as published on Docker Hub.
 One whose definition did change is rebuilt by `prepare-images.yaml` and pushed to `ghcr.io/<owner>/dpsim/<image>` under two tags, the commit SHA and the slugified ref name, and the run then builds against the SHA tag.
-This needs a token that may write packages, so it happens on pushes to `master` and on pull requests from a branch of this repository; a pull request from a fork is covered below.

 Manual dispatch takes a `rebuild_images` input that forces every image to be rebuilt.

-## Images for pull requests from forks
+## Pull requests from forks

-A fork pull request gets a read-only token, so it cannot publish the images it would need in order to be tested against its own changes.
+Rebuilding an image needs a token that may write packages, and a fork pull request gets a read-only one. `CI` therefore listens on two events and lets exactly one of them through: a pull request from a branch of this repository runs on `pull_request`, and one from a fork runs on `pull_request_target`.
+The `setup` job carries the condition, every other job depends on it, so the run that does not apply skips in its entirety.

-`prepare-images-fork.yaml` closes that gap.
-It triggers on `pull_request_target`, restricted to the image definition paths, and its first job carries the `fork-pr` environment.
-That environment has required reviewers, and the approval is the only thing standing in front of a privileged run of code that came from a fork, so it should not be granted without reading the change.
+On the `pull_request_target` path `setup` also carries the `fork-pr` environment.
+That environment has required reviewers, and because the whole pipeline hangs off `setup`, the approval is the single gate in front of a privileged run of code that came from a fork.
+It should not be granted without reading the change.
+Approving means the fork's code builds and runs with a token that may write packages, and with the repository secrets that the test and documentation jobs inherit.

-The gate job resolves the head revision and nothing else; the image build runs behind it.
-No repository secret is passed into that workflow, so the only credential in reach is a `GITHUB_TOKEN` limited to reading contents and writing packages.

-The main `CI` run does not wait for that approval.
-It probes the registry for the images, falls back to Docker Hub when they are not published yet, and logs a notice.
-Approve the `Prepare Images (fork)` run and re-run `CI` to have the pull request tested against its own images.

-The probe reads the registry anonymously, so the packages under `ghcr.io/<owner>/dpsim/` have to be public.
+Both paths build their images inside the same run that consumes them, so a pull request is always tested against the images its own diff produces, and there is nothing to re-run by hand.

+Because `GITHUB_SHA` and `GITHUB_REF_NAME` point at the base branch under `pull_request_target`, `setup` resolves the revision under test explicitly and passes it to every job, each of which checks out that revision rather than the default one.

+The required check is the `all` barrier job, which fails if any job it depends on failed or was cancelled.
+It renames itself on the path that does not apply, so only the real run claims the protected name.

 ## Publishing to Docker Hub